Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 To learn more, visit the Sunnybrook Research Institute

 The Hurvitz Brain Sciences Summer Student Research Program offers undergraduate students an opportunity to gain hands-on experience in a hospital-based research program.
 Summer studentships typically run from May to September of each year, culminating in an end of summer studentship Presentation Day.
-Students will also be able to attend regular seminars led by Sunnybrook Research Institute whereby leading faculty talk about their research.
+Students will also be able to attend regular seminars led by Sunnybrook Research Institute whereby leading faculty talk about their research

 To learn more, visit the Hurvitz Brain Sciences Summer Student Research Program